-ReferencesDuring the online application process, applicants are required to provide 4 references.
+ReferencesDuring the online application process, applicants are required to provide four references.
 We ask for a Pastor or Spiritual Mentor, a Teacher or a Coach, an Employer who has observed the applicant in a work setting, as well an a Character Reference or someone who knows the applicant very well.
-All 4 references are required and collected directly from the reference and independently from the applicant.
-After review, our Team of Directors contact select references directly to further discuss the applicant.
+All four references are collected directly from the reference and independently from the applicant.
+After review, our Team of Directors contacts selects references directly to further discuss the applicant.

 InterviewAfter their references have been checked, the applicant may be approved for a Phone Interview.
-This process takes about 1 hour where Directors want to hear first hand about the applicant's faith, their work ethic, their ability to relate to children and make good adult decisions, while keeping the safety of our campers a priority.
-If impressed, the Director will set up a follow up Interview with another Camp Director with another round of questions.
-Multiple rounds of interviews allows us to compare notes and make well informed hiring decisions.
+This process takes about 1 hour where Directors want to hear firsthand about the applicant's faith, work ethic, ability to relate to children and make good adult decisions, while keeping the safety of our campers a priority.
+If impressed, the Director will set up a Follow-up Interview with another Camp Director with another round of questions.
+Multiple rounds of interviews allow us to compare notes and make well-informed hiring decisions.